Kentipedia

 Key Features of NPMD Solutions

 NPMD solutions combine various monitoring techniques, such as SNMP, flow-based monitoring, packet capture, and DPI, to provide a holistic view of network performance.
 These solutions also incorporate advanced analytics, machine learning, and visualization features to help administrators quickly identify and resolve network issues.
-NPMD tools often include features like baselining, root cause analysis, and predictive analytics, enabling proactive network management.
+NPMD tools often include features like baselining, root cause analysis, and predictive analytics, enabling proactive network management — features that laid the groundwork for today’s network observability and network intelligence platforms.

 The Role of NPMD in Modern Network Management